Maybe you are wondering if your age, education, location, or skills as a writer makes a difference.

 - Mary Wesley published her first novel for adults at age 71.

 According to a study reported by Curtis Brown Creative, most professionally published authors published their first work at age 36.– Curtis Brown Creative

-Did you know that you don’t need any special training or skills to write a book and get it published?
-Did you know that you don’t even have to be a good writer?
+You don’t need any special training or skills to write a book and get it published.
+You don’t even have to be a good writer.